← All docs

 same channel, both may assign different founders.
 The CRDT resolves

-but there is a brief inconsistency window.
+brief inconsistency window.

 Persistence